synthience/synthetic_recall/synthians_memory_core/codebase.md

         if not self._initialized: await self.initialize()

         try:
-            # Use the memory lock to avoid race conditions during updates
+            # Use the main lock to avoid race conditions during updates
-            async with self._memory_lock:
+            async with self._lock:
                 # Look up the memory first
                 memory = self._get_memory_by_id(memory_id)
                 if memory is None: